elsampsa/valkka-core/README.md

 See also the list of (latest) features below.

 ## For the impatient
-Got exited?
-Good!
 - Grab one of the following debian packages, and install it with "dpkg -i package_name".
 - Install also the python package and install it with "pip3 install package_name"
-- Download python (and C++) examples from this repository: [TODO]
+- Download python examples from "valkka-examples" repository
-- Valkka internals are documented with doxygen [TODO].
-But if you just want to use the python API, the example repository is self-sufficient: there is no need to know about the underlying C++ code
+- Valkka internals are documented with doxygen.
+If you are just using the python API, you should read at least the "Library Architecture" section.

 ## Features

 ### Current stable version is 0.1.0
+Version name : "Proof of concept"

 ### Latest new features
 - Initial git commit: core system, live streaming to X-window system

 ### Features coming ASAP
-- Series of FrameFilters (Gates, timestamp corrector, etc.)
 - Software interpolator filter (yuv => rgb interpolation in the CPU)
 - Shared memory bridge for python inter-process communication